polfor/LiveMusicTracker/README.md

-# Local Harmony Hub
+# Live Music Tracker

-Welcome to Local Harmony Hub, where we strive to amplify the vibrancy of your local music scene!
+Welcome to Live Music Tracker, where we strive to amplify the vibrancy of your local music scene!
 Our project is dedicated to connecting musicians, promoters, and fans, creating a dynamic ecosystem for live music events, open mics, and participative concerts.
 Join us in fostering a stronger sense of community and musical exploration in your area.

 ## About

-Local Harmony Hub is a platform designed to make the hidden gems of your local music scene more visible.
+Live Music Tracker is a platform designed to make the hidden gems of your local music scene more visible.
 Whether you're a talented artist looking for opportunities to perform in open mics or concerts, a passionate promoter eager to discover new talent, or a music enthusiast seeking exciting events near you, this is the space for you.

 ## Key Features